 This beach is covered by hundreds of bones, most cracked and sun-bleached.
-A DC 10 WISDOM (NATURE) check identifies that the bones are from large fish, apes, and boar.
+PCs with appropriate backgrounds identify that the bones are from large fish, apes, and boar.
 The bones are brought here in the fall by the man-apes of the eastern part of the island as offerings to their water god, Kelvor-Kaiman, and its children, the fleshripper crocodiles.